cabrerahector/wordpress-popular-posts/.github/contributing.md

 ## Pull Request Process

-WordPress Popular Posts follows a feature branch pull request workflow for all code and documentation changes:
+WP Popular Posts follows a feature branch pull request workflow for all code and documentation changes:

 1. Check out a new feature branch locally.
 2. Make your changes, testing thoroughly.